🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 I dove for it and caught it with my face.
 And the potion splashed straight into my open mouth.

 Swallowing reflexively, the liquid tingled all the way down.
-My toes curled inside my shoes, and every hair stood on end like I’d stuck a fork in a power socket.
+My toes curled inside my shoes, and every hair stood on end as if I’d stuck a fork in a power socket.

 Gads, no!